Walmart manager kills 6 in Virginia in another mass slaying

 At first, Tyler doubted the shooting was real, thinking that it was an active shooter drill.

 “It was all happening so fast,” she said, adding: “It is by the grace of God that a bullet missed me.
-I saw the smoke leaving the gun, and I literally watched bodies drop.”
+I saw the smoke leaving the gun, and I literally watched bodies drop.
+It was crazy.”

 Police said three of the dead, including Bing, were found in the break room.
 One of the slain victims was found near the front of the store.
 Three others were taken to hospitals where they died.